Graphical lasso for extremes: Abstract

 \section{Abstract}

-In this paper we estimate the sparse dependence structure in the tail region of a multivariate random vector, potentially of high dimension.
-The tail dependence is modeled via a graphical model for extremes embedded in the H\"usler-Reiss distribution \citep{eng2018a}.
-We propose the \textit{extreme graphical lasso} procedure to estimate the sparsity in the tail dependence, similar to the Gaussian graphical lasso method in high dimensional statistics.
+In this paper, we estimate the sparse dependence structure in the tail region of a multivariate random vector, potentially of high dimension.
+The tail dependence is modeled via a graphical model for extremes embedded in the H\"usler-Reiss distribution.
+We propose the \textit{extreme graphical lasso} procedure to estimate the sparsity in the tail dependence, similar to the Gaussian graphical lasso in high dimensional statistics.
 We prove its consistency in identifying the graph structure and estimating model parameters.
-The efficiency and accuracy of the proposed method are illustrated in simulated and real examples.
+The efficiency and accuracy of the proposed method are illustrated by simulations and real data examples.

-{ \it Keywords and phrases: graphical lasso; graphical models; multivariate extreme value statistics; high dimensional statistics; H\"usler-Reiss distribution; } \\ { {\it AMS 2010 Classification:} 62G32; 62H12; 62F12.}
+{ \it Keywords and phrases: graphical lasso; graphical models; multivariate extreme value statistics; high dimensional statistics; H\"usler-Reiss distribution. } \\ { {\it AMS 2010 Classification:} 62G32; 62H12; 62F12.}